kingfisher63/avm_juischeck/README.md

 properties and configure which columns will be visible by default for a new device collection.

-The settings panel has one button at the bottom:
+The Settings panel has one button at the bottom:

 + *Reset to defaults*.
 Reset all settings to their defaults.